Cavallotto

 Cavallotto Dolcetto d'Alba Vigna Scot 2022

 Cavallotto’s single-vineyard Dolcetto Vigna Scot hails from 2.3 hectares of 30-year-old vines within Castiglione Falletto’s legendary Monprivato vineyard.
-These Dolcetto vines face east, meaning it’s a cooler and later-ripening part of the vineyard.
+These Dolcetto vines face east, meaning it’s a cooler, later-ripening part of the vineyard.
 The mature vines, low yields and traditional winemaking on these great soils result in a layered, deep, remarkably serious Dolcetto.

 Cavallotto Dolcetto d'Alba Vigna Scot 2022